BioPsyk/PAFGLS/PAFGLS-master/README.md

 Using these variables you will compute a phenotype dataframe that includes the columns: id, aff, t1, t2
 1. id = the identification number of the relative.
 2. aff = dead or alive as a binary variable.
-3. t1 = the scaled* death age of the individual at the end of follow up or if dead, input the age at death.
-4. t2 = a metric from 0 - 1 that describes each individuals accumulated risk for the event (death), as determined by the lifetable (same as k_p, since k_pop=1).
+3. t1 = qnorm(k_p), and set any value of 0 to 0.001 and 1 to 0.999 (adding more decimals will create NAs; k_p = a metric from 0 - 1 that describes each individuals accumulated risk for the event (death), as determined by the lifetable)

-* formula: (age at end of follow up or age of death-mean(age of death for the people who died))/sd(age of death for the people who died) = t2

 We are using a two-threshold model ...